What will Elon Musk’s Twitter look like?

 It’s been a whirlwind 48 hours for Elon Musk and Twitter.
-If you haven’t been following along, here’s a quick summary of events:
+If you haven’t caught up, here’s a quick summary:

-- On Monday, it was revealed through a filing with the Securities and Exchange Commission (SEC) that Musk had taken a hefty 9.2% stake in Twitter, making him the single largest shareholder of the company.
+- On Monday, it was revealed through a Securities and Exchange Commission (SEC) filing that Musk had taken a 9.2% stake in Twitter, making him the single largest shareholder of the company.
 At the time, the stake was worth roughly $3 billion.

-- That day, Musk posted a poll on Twitter, asking if users would like the social media platform to have an edit feature.
-(Several days prior, Twitter itself posted it was working on an edit button for tweets—but the post came on April Fools’ Day, raising questions about whether it was real.)
+- That day, Musk posted a poll on Twitter, asking if users would like to have an edit feature.
+(Several days prior, Twitter itself posted it was working on an edit button for tweets—but the post came on April Fools’ Day, raising eyebrows over whether it was real.)
 Musk’s poll currently has 3.6 million votes with 73% yes’s and 27% no’s.

 - Twitter CEO Parag Agrawal then retweeted Musk’s poll, urging users to “please vote carefully” as “the consequences of this poll will be important.”

-- On Tuesday, Agrawal revealed that Musk had been appointed to Twitter’s board, calling him “both a passionate believer and intense critic of the service.”
+- On Tuesday, Agrawal revealed that Musk had been named to Twitter’s board of directors, calling him “both a passionate believer and intense critic of the service.”
 Twitter founder Jack Dorsey praised the move, tweeting that Musk “leads with his heart” and “cares deeply about our world and Twitter’s role in it.”

 - Twitter’s stock continued to rise—up over 30% since Monday morning, and nearly 60% in the past month.

 So what will Twitter look like with Elon Musk on the board?
-The founder of Tesla and SpaceX and the world’s richest billionaire, Musk has skillfully crafted a cult following on Twitter, where he’s known for his trolling as well as his libertarian views as a self-proclaimed “free speech absolutist.”
+The founder of Tesla and SpaceX and the world’s richest billionaire, Musk has skillfully crafted a cult following on Twitter, where he’s known for trolling as well as his libertarian views as a self-proclaimed “free speech absolutist.”
 Two weeks ago, he posted a Twitter poll stating that “free speech is essential to a functioning democracy,” and asking his followers, “Do you believe Twitter rigorously adheres to this principle?”
 (70% of 2 million voters said “no.”) “The consequences of this poll will be important,” Musk wrote at the time.
 “Please vote carefully.”

 The next day, he posted again: “Given that Twitter serves as the de facto public town square, failing to adhere to free speech principles fundamentally undermines democracy.
 What should be done? . . .
 Is a new platform needed?”

 As a board member, Musk could potentially advocate for a lighter hand when it comes to moderation or terms-of-service enforcement.
 He could also hold sway in who else joins the leadership ranks, and has said he hopes to make “significant improvements” to the business in the months ahead.
 Throughout all this, his personal stake is glaring.
 Musk’s free speech grievances go beyond his right to share memes comparing Canadian Prime Minister Justin Trudeau to Adolf Hitler.
 His Twitter use has brought real trouble upon him from the SEC, which has, since at least 2018, scrutinized his past tweets about Tesla’s inner financials and production schedules.
 In a recent court response following years of sparring, Musk has insisted he won’t be “muzzled” on Twitter, and accused the agency of “chilling his exercise of First Amendment rights.”
-If the SEC were to ask Twitter to remove Musk from the platform, it might become more difficult now that he’s part owner.
+If the SEC were to seek to remove Musk from the platform, it might become more difficult now that he’s part owner.

 Meanwhile, conservative politicians have seized the opportunity to demand Musk pluck Donald Trump from the shambles of Truth Social, and put him back on his internet podium.
 Will Musk do it?
-It’s possible, but nothing so far suggests he would be so inclined, or that he would have necessary support from the rest of the board to make it happen.
+It’s possible, but nothing so far suggests he would be so inclined, or that he would even have necessary support from the rest of the board to make it happen.
 And his board position, as some have noted, prevents him from owning more than 14.9% of the company and gaining a controlling stake.
 For now, at least, Musk seems to be focused on his own problems—and giving Twitter users that controversial edit button.